 Cistanche is desert thriving parasitic plant that essentially sustains itself from the root systems of other host plants that grow around it.

 Cistanche deserticola, one of the most popular Asian varieties, is believed to be native to the Xinjiang Uyghur Autonomous Region of northwest China, particularly the Taklimakan desert, and also Mongolia, the two main commercial production centers.
-In these regions, the parasitic stems feed on other host desert plants, especially the two shrubs tamarix and haloxylon ammodendron (saxaul) which provide nutrients and water that enable it to survive the hot arid dry climate.
+In these regions, the parasitic stems feed on other host desert plants, such as the two shrubs tamarix and haloxylon ammodendron (saxaul) which provide nutrients and water that enable it to survive the hot arid dry climate.

 The Hotan peoples of southwestern Xinjiang, who have been consuming it for centuries, are known to prepare the sliced stems with mutton and grain in a type of porridge or congee.
 It is also used in tea decoctions, but is more commonly infused into alcohol like rice wine.